 Dear TYWLS of Astoria Families,

-On behalf of the TYWLS Astoria Counseling and Wellness Team, we would like to welcome you to the 2021-2022 school year.
+On behalf of the TYWLS Astoria Counseling and Wellness Team, we would like to welcome you to The TYWLS Astoria Community.
 The past years have been extraordinarily difficult for all students and families, and we are proud to be part of the important global conversation on increased support for social and emotional needs of students as they connect with learning goals.

 We are here to help your children through the adjustment to in-person school and the ongoing challenges of the pandemic, which may appear as withdrawal, struggles with routines, responsibilities, peer relationships, family dynamics, media and technology use, finances, health, and safety.
 Our services extend from our schoolwide Advisory program, where students develop community through weekly grade-wide meetings and lessons, into more specialized support in group and individual counseling and academic recovery, planning, and goal-setting.
 In line with our TYWLS School Health & Wellness philosophy, here is some key information: